What is unplanned weight loss?

 Lots of medical problems can cause you to lose weight without trying.
 These include an overactive thyroid gland, long-term infections, mouth or throat problems that make it hard to eat, digestive problems, depression, diabetes, COPD, and cancer.

-Other causes of unplanned weight loss include prescription and over-the-counter medicines, alcohol or drug use problems, and emotional stress and anxiety.
+Other causes of unplanned weight loss include prescription and over-the-counter medicines and emotional stress and anxiety.

 In older adults, memory problems such as dementia can lead to weight loss.